 This section outlines available management options under basic wireless sub tab for both 2.4GHz and 5GHz wireless sections.
-You can refer to the page 23 Wireless Networking & Security to configure your wireless security settings.
+You can refer to the page 15 Wireless Networking & Security to configure your wireless security settings.

-- Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Wireless and click on Basic scroll down to Wireless Network Settings (2.4GHz or 5GHz) - 3.
-To save changes to this section, click Save when finished.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot. - Radio On/Off Check the radio on/off button to enable/disable the wireless radio.
+To save changes to this section, click Apply when finished. - Radio On/Off Click the radio on/off button to enable/disable the wireless radio.
 Note: It is recommended to keep wireless radios enabled.

 New Schedule - The schedule function allows you to define a schedule when the wireless should be turned on.
-To define a new schedule, click New Schedule and refer to page 43 " Create Schedules".
+To define a new schedule, click New Schedule and refer to page 34 "Create Schedules".
 After you have created a new schedule, click the drop-down list and the new schedule will be available for selection.
 Note: Before applying scheduling, please ensure your Time settings are configured correct and you have defined a schedule.
-See page 42 to configure Time Settings and see page 43 " Create Schedules" to create a schedule.
+See page 33 to configure Time Settings and see page 34 "Create Schedules" to create a schedule.